pcockwell/blog/temp.md

 #### Putting it in operation

-Using Ubuntu 16.04, and the new `systemd` setup for services, we can have a tool like Ansible ensure that the required `.service` file (included below) is copied to the necessary location and then subsequently added as an operating daemon on the `gate` instances that are servicing requests from the ELB.
+As we were working on this project, we decided it would be a good opportunity to upgrade to Ubuntu 16.04 which uses the new `systemd` setup for services.
+We use Ansible to ensure that the required `.service` file (included below) is copied to the necessary location and then subsequently added as an operating daemon on the instances that are servicing requests from the ELB.

 ~~~
 [Unit]